ob-algdatii-ss19/leistungsnachweis-ateam/README.md

 * Hit the "Evaluate"-Button
 * On the result page you can display all lanes of a traffic-light-phase by selecting a radio-box

+## Documentation

+You can find a detailed documentation of the project on our github-page: https://ob-algdatii-ss19.github.io/leistungsnachweis-ateam/

 ## Development

 ### Build status